kunal-malik/rostering-solution/README.md

 b) Shift duration should be maximum of 8.5 hours
 c) Shift duration should be more than break duration of the shift
 4. User can view number of employees performing a role for the duration by clicking 'View Roles' button.
 This information is presented in the form of bar chart powered by Highcharts
-5. Download bar chart capturing roles data
+5. Download bar chart capturing roles data in different formats (png, jpeg, pdf and svg)
 6. Currently tested on Chrome